Search for low-mass dijet resonances using trigger-level jets with the ATLAS detector in $pp$ collisions at $\sqrt{s}=13$ TeV: Results and limits

 A Bayesian method is applied to the data and simulation of the signal models at a series of discrete masses to set 95\% credibility-level upper limits on the cross-section times acceptance~\cite{EXOT-2010-07} for the signals described above.
 The method uses a constant prior for the signal cross-section and Gaussian priors for nuisance parameters corresponding to systematic uncertainties.
-The background is re-estimated for each value of the mass parameter by including the signal shape with a floating normalization in the sliding-window fit.
-The expected limits are calculated using pseudo-experiments generated from the fit parameters of the background-only model and including systematic uncertainties from both the signal and background models.
+For both observed and expected limits, the sliding window fit is performed for each value of the mass parameter, adding the tested signal shape with a floating normalization to the functional forms stated above.
+The expected limits are calculated using pseudo-experiments generated from the fit parameters of those functional forms.
 The uncertainties on the \Zprime{} signal model include the jet energy scale and the luminosity.
 The impact of the jet energy resolution uncertainty is negligible.
 For the Gaussian model, a constant jet energy scale uncertainty of 3\% is applied in accordance with the measured impact of this uncertainty on the \Zprime{} samples.
 The uncertainty in the integrated luminosity is $\pm 2.2$\%, derived following a methodology similar to that detailed in Ref.~\cite{DAPR-2013-01}.
 The systematic uncertainties in the background estimate include the choice of the fit function and the uncertainty in the fit parameter values, as described above.

 Figure~\ref{fig:zprimeTwoD} shows limits on the coupling to quarks, $g_q$, as a function of the mass $m_{\Zprime}$ for the \Zprime{} model.
 Figure~\ref{fig:gaussianlimits} shows limits on a possible Gaussian contribution with a width equal to the detector resolution as a function of the mean mass, $m_G$.
 In both the \Zprime{} and Gaussian models, upper limits for masses from 450~\GeV\ to 700~\GeV\ are derived using the distribution with $|\yStar| < 0.3$, which is sensitive to the lower masses.
 Limits for masses above 700~\GeV\ are derived from the \mjj\ distribution with $|\yStar| < 0.6$, except for Gaussian signals with a width of 10\% where only the $|\yStar| < 0.3$ distribution is used.